-This final rule extends the current Gulf commercial shrimp permit moratorium for 10 more years.
+This final rule is effective August 22, 2016 and extends the current Gulf commercial shrimp permit moratorium for 10 more years.
 The intent of this final rule and Amendment 17A is to protect federally managed Gulf shrimp stocks while promoting catch efficiency, economic efficiency, and stability in the fishery.

 Shrimp Amendment 15 – Status Determination Criteria for the Penaeid Shrimp and Adjustments to the Shrimp Framework Procedure

 This amendment adjusts stock status determination criteria to be consistent with the new population metrics for penaeid shrimp.
 It also modifies the framework procedure for the Shrimp fishery management plan (FMP) to include changes to accountability measures (AM) for the royal red shrimp fishery through the standard documentation process for open framework actions, and make editorial changes to the framework procedure to reflect changes to the Council advisory committees and panels.
 AMs that could be implemented or changed would include:

 - In-season AMs

 - Adjustment of season length

 - Adjustment or implementation of trip or possession limits

 - Reduction of the Annual Catch Limit (ACL)/Annual Catch Target (ACT) to account for the previous year overage

 - Revoking a scheduled increase in the ACL/ACT if the ACL was exceeded in the previous year

 This final rule is effective December 30, 2015.